Nia Ramadhani: Personal life

 On 1 April 2010, she married Anindra Ardiansyah Bakrie, the son of Indonesian politician and entrepreneur Aburizal Bakrie.
-She retired from show business shortly afterward, and changed her name to Ramadhania Ardie Bakrie.
 They have three children.

 She and her husband were arrested in July 2021 along with their driver and all three were charged with violating narcotics laws.
 Ramadhani admitted having started using methamphetamine while working as an actress, and having used it repeatedly since her father's death in 2014.
 In January 2022, all three were sentenced to a year in prison; prosecutors had requested mandatory drug treatment.